Skip to Main Content

 No. If a member is found to have breached the OPPI Professional Code of Practice, the member may be suspended, revoked, reprimanded, fined, or ordered to complete relevant education measures, among other penalties.

 Note that the “fine” is not paid to the complainant but to the general account of the Institute.
 Generally, in self-regulated professions, such fines are not payable to the complainant.
-Also note that even if the OPPI Discipline Committee determined that a member (for instance) was careless or incompetent in giving a planning opinion or testimony, it is highly unlikely that a Committee of Adjustment or the Local Planning Appeal Tribunal would re-consider a decision it had made based on that information.
+Also note that even if the OPPI Discipline Committee determined that a member was careless or incompetent in giving a planning opinion or testimony, OPPI has no authority to overturn a planning decision made by an elected council, committee of adjustment, or tribunal.

-A summary of every decision shall be published in OPPI's Annual Report.
-A summary of the decision may be published in Y Magazine or on the OPPI website.
-If the member was found to have breached the Professional Code of Practice, that summary may also include the member’s name and the penalty imposed.
+Decisions of the Discipline Committee are published in OPPI’s Annual Report documents and may also be published in any other OPPI publication, such as Y Magazine.
+If the member was found to have breached The Professional Code of Practice, that summary may also include the member’s name and the penalty imposed.